requarks/wiki-docs/rendering.md

 Rendering modules are attached to a core language module.
 Depending on the editor used, content will go through several **core rendering modules <kbd>CRM</kbd>**.
 For example, using the Markdown editor will result in the content being transformed through the Markdown CRM, then by the HTML CRM modules.

-Each core rendering module can consists of multiple **extension rendering modules <kbd>ERM</kbd>**.
+Each core rendering module can consist of multiple **extension rendering modules <kbd>ERM</kbd>**.
 These modules extend the capabilities of the core rendering module.

 ![Rendering Pipeline Diagram](/assets/diagrams/diag-rendering-pipeline.jpg =1000x){.radius-7 .decor-shadow}